LSEG-API-Samples/LSEG-API-Samples-Example.RDP.Python.GenericBulkFile.Workflow/Article.md

 #### 4. Fork the Environment

-Select the LSEG CFS Bulk API workspace from the workspace list, and then select “...” menu of the RDP CFS Bulk Environment and choose the "Create a fork" command to fork this environment.
+Select the LSEG CFS API workspace from the workspace list, and then select “...” menu of the RDP CFS Environment and choose the "Create a fork" command to fork this environment.

 ![figure-14](images/postman12.png "fork environment")